The opening of the ancient tomb of Newgrange in County Meath, Ireland, perfectly aligns with the rising sun every winter solstice.

 The massive hemispherical tomb is located in the Brú na Bóinne – Gaelic for the “palace” or “mansion” of the River Boyne.
-This 3-square mile area contains nearly a hundred ancient monuments, including two other large tombs in addition Newgrange, Knowth and Dowth.
+This 3-square-mile area contains nearly a hundred ancient monuments, including two other large tombs in addition to Newgrange, Knowth and Dowth.

 Newgrange is a remarkable example of a so-called “passage tomb.”
 Characteristic of the Neolithic Period, passage tombs in Ireland are often hemispherical and usually atop a hill.
 The name comes from the long, covered passageways leading from a small entryway into the heart of the burial.
 Most passage tombs are in northern Europe — Ireland, Britain, Scandinavia, northern Germany, the Netherlands — and are also found around the Mediterranean and the northern coast of Africa.

 Measuring 262 feet in diameter — about the length of a New York City block — Newgrange is located in County Meath in eastern Ireland, north of Dublin.
 Its mound, made of quartz and granite stones from the mountains of Ireland, contains a single tomb with the remains of five individuals.
 Some grave goods — including small beads and gold jewelry from the Roman period — survived in the tomb, and human-made, upright stones were placed in the earth next to the tomb, perhaps after it was initially built.

 So why did the ancient inhabitants of Ireland decide to construct Newgrange and other megalithic monuments?
 Unfortunately, the people who resided in Neolithic County Meath did not leave a large archaeological record behind them.